CMakePP/CMaize/docs/src/background/statement_of_need.rst

 to avoid, *e.g.*, multiple sources of truth, lack of synchronization, and coupling the logic of distinct units of code.

+Another problem with CMake is that features and best practices are constantly changing.
+While the CMake language is fairly backwards compatible, the build systems written in CMake usually are not.
+This is because CMake-based build systems have a "viral" tendency.
+More specifically, CMake works best if a project's dependencies also provide build systems written in CMake, and if the dependencies of those dependencies also utilize CMake-based build systems, so on and so forth.
+In such a case, CMake is able to manage dependencies across projects.
+Unfortunately this also means that if a project attempts to use a new feature, or a new best practice, that project's dependencies must also support that feature or practice.

 Given that CMake is a full-featured coding language, it is possible to write abstractions as CMake extensions which will reduce the verbosity and redundancy, but this is not often done.
 We speculate that the primary hurdle to developing such abstractions is lack of support.
 Most support for scientific software is aimed at method development and not at software maintenance/sustainability.
-As a result build systems are low priority.
+As a result build systems are a low priority.
 This is why CMaize is needed.
 CMaize will be a reusable, :term:`build tool` built on top of CMake designed to streamline writing build systems, particularly build systems of scientific software.